Free and confidential

 Services included:

-Central Alabama Veterans Healthcare System is a dual diagnosis treatment center in Tuskegee, Alabama that offers treatment for drug or alcohol use and mental health disorders that include BPD as well as antisocial personality disorder.
+Central Alabama Veterans Healthcare System is a dual-diagnosis treatment center in Tuskegee, Alabama that offers treatment for mental health and substance use disorders that include mood disorders as well as paranoid personality disorder.

 Address: 2400 Hospital Road, Tuskegee, AL 36083 in Macon County